This overview will help prospective race entrants to review and engage in the process of preparing to sail in the next “Thrash to the Onion Patch.”

-- St. David’s Lighthouse Division – This is the division for conventional, multi-purpose cruising-racing monohulls sailed by amateur or mostly amateur crews.
-This division is the largest at close to 100 boats.
-There are limits on the number of professional sailors in these boats, and only amateurs are allowed to steer.
+This division has conventional, multi-purpose cruiser-racer monohulls sailed by amateur or mostly amateur crews.
+It is the largest division, close to 100 boats and has limits on number of professional sailors aboard.
+Only amateurs are allowed to steer.

-- Gibbs Hill Lighthouse Division – This Division is for all-out racing, typically lightweight and high-performance boats often sailed by professional crews, who may steer.
+This division is for all-out racing, typically lightweight and high-performance boats often sailed by professional crews, who may steer.

 Choosing your crew is critical to your success and safety and enjoyment of the Newport Bermuda Race.
 To qualify for the race, your crew must include enough experienced sailors.
 The race’s rules also limit the participation of professionals in the St. David’s Lighthouse, Finisterre and Double-Handed divisions, which clearly links your choices of division to the makeup of your crew.

 Don’t forget that the Newport Bermuda Race involves a “round trip” and that the delivery segment of the race must be planned carefully as well.
 For an excellent introduction to an experienced skipper’s thinking on this process, read Round-Trip Preparation, Bermuda and Back, by Sheila McCurdy.